iharshilbhatt/NestedCricket/README.md

 At the heart of this project is its implementation of nested routing using React Router.
 This structure allows users to delve deeper into content while maintaining a cohesive browsing experience.
 For instance:

-<ol>Users can view a list of cricket teams.</ol>
+- Users can view a list of cricket teams.

-<ol>Clicking on a team navigates to its details page, displaying information about the captain, coach, championships won, and more. </ol>
+- Clicking on a team navigates to its details page, displaying information about the captain, coach, championships won, and more.

-<ol>Additional nested routes provide access to players associated with the team and their individual profiles. </ol>
+- Additional nested routes provide access to players associated with the team and their individual profiles.

-<ol>Match schedules and details are also available, organized hierarchically under a separate section.</ol>
+- Match schedules and details are also available, organized hierarchically under a separate section.

 This hierarchical navigation ensures that users can explore related content intuitively, enhancing their overall experience.

+## 2. Responsive Design

+The application uses Tailwind CSS, a utility-first CSS framework, to ensure responsiveness and a polished user interface.
+The design adapts seamlessly to various devices, including:

+- Mobile phones for on-the-go browsing.

+- Tablets for intermediate screen sizes.

+- Desktops for an immersive experience.

+- Key responsive elements include:

+- Grid-based layouts for structured content.

+- Adaptive menus that transform into a collapsible hamburger menu on smaller screens.

+- Consistent typography and spacing across all devices.